 TECHNICAL SUBJECT THEORY HOURS 1.
 The Cosmetology Act and the Program's Rules and Regulations, Ethics.
 10 2.
-Preparatory instruction (A) Instructional techniques: method of instruction, lecture; demonstration; performance; communication skills; instructional aids and the use of questions to promote learning.
-40 (B) Organization techniques: 4 step teaching method; performance objectives; and Learning domains, etc. 30 (C) Lesson planning: Subject; title; outlines; development; and visual aids, etc. 60 (D) Techniques of evaluation: purpose of tests; types of tests; test administration; scoring; and grading, etc. 10 3.
-Conducting classroom and technical instructions and demonstrations for three (3) or more students on all practices of cosmetology, including the Barbering and Cosmetology Act and Rules and Regulations .(Shall be conducted under the supervision of instructor) 130 4.
+Preparatory instruction (A) Instructional techniques: method of instruction, lecture; demonstrate performance; communication skills; instructional aids and the use of questions to promote learn (B) Organization techniques: 4 step teaching method; performance objectives; and Learning domains, etc. 30 (C) Lesson planning: Subject; title; outlines; development; and visual aids, etc. 60 (D) Techniques of evaluation: purpose of tests; types of tests; test administration; scoring; and grading, etc. 10 3.
+Conducting classroom and technical instructions and demonstrations for three (3) or more stud on all practices of cosmetology, including the Barbering and Cosmetology Act and Rules and Regulations .(Shall be conducted under the supervision of instructor) ents 130 4.
 Assessing progress and advising students.
 60 5.
 Grading styles.
 What is in a grade.
-60

-PRACTICAL SUBJECT

-(A) Preparatory Instruction
+60 PRACTICAL SUBJECT PRACTICAL OPERATIONS (A) Preparatory Instruction 100 (B) Supervising and Training of students while they are practicing the art of cosmetology on a on a live person or mannequin in a classroom or laboratory.
+100